Archives West Finding Aid

 Azadeh Saljooghi independent film collection, 2000-2003

 Overview of the Collection

 - The Azadeh Saljooghi independent film collection (2000-2003) consists of eight short experimental, narrative, and documentary films Saljooghi made while a student in the University of Utah's film department.

 - Access Restrictions

 Materials must be used on-site; no use of original material, access copies will be made available for viewing.
-Five business days advanced notice required.
+All items have been digitized and are available.
 Access to parts of this collection may be restricted under provisions of state or federal law, condition of the material, or by donor.

 Biographical NoteReturn to Top

 Dr. Azadeh Saljooghi grew up in Tehran, Iran.
 After moving to the United States of America, Saljooghi earned a Bachelor of Science (BS) degree in computer science and a Master of Science (MS) degree in applied statistics from Utah State University and a Bachelor of Arts (BA) degree in English literature, a Master of Fine Arts (MFA) degree in film studies and a Doctor of Philosophy (PhD) degree in communication.
 She is an assistant professor of communications and information studies at the American University in Dubai, United Arab Emirates.

 The Azadeh Saljooghi independent film collection (2000-2003) consists of short experimental, narrative, and documentary films Saljooghi made while a student in the University of Utah's film department.
 Some of the films deal with Middle Eastern history and culture.
 This collection is part of the Utah Independent Film Archive (UIFA).